cleancode-java/MyJavaLearningProjects/DecimalToBinary/README.md

 ## How to Run

-1. Clone or download this repository.
+Clone or download this repository.
-2. Open the project in your Java IDE.
+Open the project in your Java IDE.
-3. Compile and run the `DecimalToBinary` class.
+Compile and run the DecimalToBinary class.

-### Alternatively:
-If using command line:
+### Alternatively, from the command line:

 javac DecimalToBinary.java

 java DecimalToBinary